SheeNigami/timetable-scheduler/worksheets/weekly_report/weekly_report_3.md

 ## What have I done last week

--finished designing wireframes, and uploaded on github -finished frontend dataviewer
+- Finished designing wireframes
+- Made a prototype of basic dataviewer
+- Finished implementing Basic Insert API, which supports all requirements

 ## What do I plan to do next week

-- touch up on designs
--
+- Merge frontend and dev branch
+- Start connecting the frontend to the backend

 ## Additional Thoughts

-- vscode black theme > white theme
+- Vscode black theme > white theme
+- Had fun experiencing developing with a team using git